cncf/tag-security/README.md

 Details about the TAG Chairs, Tech Leads, and TOC Liaisons can be found on the [CNCF Technical Advisory Groups (TAGs) information page](https://github.com/cncf/toc/blob/main/tags/cncf-tags.md)

+## TAG Emeritus Leaders

+Thank you to all the [tag emeritus leaders]((/tag-emeritus-leaders.md)) for your contributions to the success of this community.

 ### Working Groups

 The TAG's working groups focus on specific areas and organize most community activities, including weekly meetings.